 What is FERPA?

 The transition from high school to college comes with a variety of changes.
 A significant change is that once you’re in college, you have complete control over your educational records and personal information.
 This information, which was previously controlled by your parents/guardians until you graduated high school, is protected under FERPA.
-But what is FERPA and how does it keep your educational information private?
+But what is FERPA and how does it keep your information private?
 We break it down for you!

 What is FERPA?